Stratis-Dermanoutsos/Full-Stack-Notes/Backend/ASPNET/README.md

 ### Important terms

+- **Entity Framework**

+  **Entity Framework Core**, knows as **O**bject **R**elational **M**apper (**ORM**) was created by Microsoft to enable developers to work abstractly with their database.

+  To use **Entity Framework Core**, 3 NuGet packages are needed:
+  - Microsoft.EntityFrameworkCore
+  - Microsoft.EntityFrameworkCore.SqlServer
+  - Microsoft.EntityFrameworkCore.Tools

+  To install the **CLI** tool

+      dotnet tool install --global dotnet-ef
+  To update it

+      dotnet tool update --global dotnet-ef
+  To use it on a project

+      dotnet add package Microsoft.EntityFrameworkCore.Design Verify installation

+      dotnet ef
 - **Dependency injection**

   One of the biggest new features of ***ASP .NET* Core** is the inclusion of a way to handle dependencies directly inside the base library.